 -

 I am a writer under eighteen years of age.
-Can I send you my work?
+May I send my work to TBLM?

 ☞ Afraid not.
 If you are not an adult, then parents need to get involved, and we generally do our best to avoid parental supervision.
 But relax, grasshopper.
 We’ll be around.
-Send us something once the nation-state can ship you off to wars.
+Send us something once you’re old enough for the nation-state to ship you off to wars.

 -